$\Lambda$CDM is alive and well: More tension than : the tension .

-This value is more than 4 $\sigma$ away from Planck preferred value (\ref{PoM}).
-Using $H_0 = 67$ km/s/Mpc yields $\omega_M = 0.1447 \pm 0.0058$, a value higher but fully consistent with the Planck derived value\,\footnote{In other words the Planck central value of $\omega_M$ and the Pantheon+ determination of $\Omega_M$ point towards $H_0= 65\pm2$ km/s/Mpc in $\Lambda$CDM.}.
+This value is more than $4\sigma$ away from Planck preferred value, Eq. \ref{Pom2}.
+Using $H_0 = 67$ km/s/Mpc yields $\omega_m = 0.1447 \pm 0.0058$, a value higher but fully consistent with the Planck derived value\,\footnote{In other words the Planck central value of $\omega_m$ and the Pantheon+ determination of $\Omega_m$ point towards $H_0= 65\pm2$ km/s/Mpc in $\Lambda$CDM.}.
 The Pantheon+ 1$\sigma$ region is shown as a yellow band in Fig.~\ref{histo}.
-Clearly, no model sits in the preferred region of Pantheon+SH0ES, and most fall outside of its 3$\sigma$ range.
+Clearly, no model sits in the preferred region of SH0ES+Pantheon+, and most fall outside of its 3$\sigma$ range.
 Because the late-time expansion of these models does not necessarily follow $\Lambda$CDM (i.e. as produced by a dark energy fluid with $w = -1$), a fully quantitative comparison cannot be performed.
-However, the level of disagreement is so strikingly large that one may conclude it will be difficult for this type of models to be in agreement with the value of $\omega_M$ obtained with the combined Pantheon+SH0ES data.
+However, the level of disagreement is so strikingly large that one may conclude it will be difficult for this type of models to be in agreement with the value of $\omega_m$ obtained with the combined SH0ES$+$Pantheon+ data. {The discriminating power of this can be seen by examining the sophisticated models investigated by \cite{2023PDU....4201348P}.
+Models which are fitted to cosmological data including SH0ES hardly reached $\omega_m = 0.1525$ which is still 3$\sigma$ lower than Eq. \ref{omegaR}.
+Identically the models including of magnetic fields regarded as able to solve the Hubble tension (model M1 in their table 1) leads, to $\omega_m = 0.1434\pm 0.0014$, lying more than 4$\sigma$ away from Eq. \ref{omegaR}.}\\